Jump to section

 The veterinarian will begin with a physical examination which will include a check for neurological signs that could indicate a problem.
 This is a good time to provide your veterinarian with any pertinent information you may have on your pet’s health.
 Questions that may be asked that can provide insight as to why your dog is so uncomfortable.

 Breed disposition and the age of your dog will be considered as the diagnostic process continues.
 Standard tests that will be done are urinalysis, complete blood count, and blood chemistry.
-Some neck and back pain causes (like a virus or fungal infection) can be reflected by this simple type of testing.
+Some neck and back pain causes (like a virus or fungal infection) can be picked up by this simple type of testing.

 Because of the broad range of conditions that can bring on mild to intense neck and back pain for your canine companion, treatment will vary depending on the extent of the pain and what is causing it.
 In some cases, an underlying disease process needs to be addressed.
 In other instances, the back or neck may be the main focus of treatment.